Using Concept Mapping for Empowerment and Advocacy

 People who use substances often experience stigma and discrimination when accessing health and social services.
 This failing of the system can lead to folks not accessing and/or disconnecting from care and support.

-This event will support the work of:
+This information will support the work of:

 • People with lived and living experience providing peer services